Four Lectures on Analytic Solutions in Open String Field Theory: Introduction

-It should be clear that it is possible that the fluctuation fields of a given D-brane can only rearrange themselves into other configurations that are sufficiently ``close by."
+Logically it is possible that the fluctuation fields of a given D-brane can only rearrange themselves into other configurations that are sufficiently ``close by."
 That is, the local coordinate system of each background may only extend a limited distance from the origin, and to cover the whole configuration space we would have to work in patches.
-Nevertheless, significant new evidence is emerging in favor of this conjecture, both using analytic techniques and, to a more limited degree, level truncation.
-Consolidating these results and understanding their implications is a major impetus behind recent work in the subject.
+Numerical results in level truncation appear consistent with this scenario.
+Solutions representing higher energy vacua, very large marginal deformations of the perturbative vacuum, or multiple coincident D-branes were for many years not found.
+Recent improvements in computational power and efficiency have lead to discovery of solutions with at least somewhat higher energy \cite{Kudrna,Rapcak}, and there are hints that the complete moduli space of marginal deformations can be reproduced \cite{MaccaferriMatjej}.
+But without a major breakthrough it seems unlikely that the set of vacua seen in level truncation can be expanded much further.
+The situation in the analytic approach seems much better.
+Recent results indicate that, in a fixed closed string background, all D-brane vacua of bosonic string theory can be represented as classical solutions in the SFT of a reference D-brane.
+However, the relation between field variables of different D-brane systems may be more subtle than a strict isomorphism~\cite{KOSsingII}.